jsyang/celestial/README.md

 - cloaking device
     - one time use (actively cloaked until ship is damaged or fires a weapon)

-- polyline title graphics + win / loss symbols
+- vector win / loss symbols
-    - maybe reuse 3dphototrace for this purpose

 - save / load games